mykingdomforapawn/aws-db-jump-host/README.md

 > This project is part of my software architecture journey and more specifically the cloud platforms path.
 See my [software-architecture-journey](https://github.com/mykingdomforapawn/software-architecture-journey) repository for more details.

-It is very common to deploy critical components into private subnets and restict any communication with clients outside of network.
+It is very common to deploy critical components into private subnets and restict any communication with clients outside of the network.
 This solution implements an approach to access those resources without having to open any ports.
 It leverages the Systems Manager - Session Manager, AWS IAM and the Direct Connect technology.

 ---